Flux159/cassie-odm/README.md

 Lightweight Transactions
 ----------

-Cassie supports lightweight transactions for saving data via the {if_not_exists: Boolean} option.
+Cassie supports lightweight transactions for saving new data via the {if_not_exists: Boolean} option.

-Note that currently, the IF field = value clause is not supported for updates (on roadmap).
+For updating data, you can use the IF field = 'value' CQL command by passing {if: {field: value}} as an option to save.

 ```